Composer 2 vs Claude Sonnet 4.6: I Tested Both on 15 Coding Tasks (2026)

 For developers working on large codebases where a single type mismatch can cascade into a 30-minute debugging session, Sonnet's precision has real economic value.
 For smaller projects or rapid prototyping where you'll review everything anyway, Composer 2's speed advantage wins.

-The Real Cost Breakdown for Indian Developers
+The Real Cost Breakdown for Developers

 Let's make this concrete with three developer profiles: